 Ok, so what happened between the two scenarios?
 Did I become Mr organised or learn the twenty seven secrets of successful people?
 No, it's all done with technology and asking a few simple questions.

 First, everything is tagged, everything is online and everything is a network.
 My network of things knows it's a Tuesday, how long it takes me to get ready, what I need for work, where those things are and the weather forecast.
 It can interrogate the train stations network to get times and cancellation information, it knows where I need to be.
 It knows I play football on Tuesday and that I threw my boots away.
 It knows I like coffee, that it's Mothers day tomorrow, that I bought flowers last year.
 It can ask my Mother's network what sort of flowers she has and whether anyone is buying her flowers?
 It knows it's my Sister's birthday tomorrow, it can ask her network for suggestions.
 It now knows she broke her ipod, that she hasn't replaced it and what her favourite songs are and where she will be tomorrow.
 My network knows my CFO was in a meeting where they discussed a new way of analysing value from users.

-My network of things can now, find a shop with the boots I need and pre-order, find a coffee shop and calculate a route to work to pick up both.
+My network of things can now, find a shop with the boots I need, find a coffee shop, pre-order, and calculate a route to work to pick up both.
 Calculate time for journeys and dynamically deal with cancellations.
 Sort out ipod and flowers.
 Analyse CFO meeting and determine most probable analysis to be done and who to contact.

 All it now needs to do is ask me some basic questions :-